Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Methods

-In Equation~\eqref{e:frad}, the factor 1.25 for the PE band is an approximate treatment for the additional force that would be exerted by absorption of optical photons (not followed) by dust grains, given the ratio of optical to FUV in the composite spectrum of young clusters.
+In Equation~\eqref{e:frad}, the factor 1.25 for the PE band is an approximate treatment for the additional force that would be exerted by absorption of optical photons (not followed) by dust grains, given the ratio of optical to FUV in the composite spectrum of young clusters (Kim, J.-G. et al. 2021 in preparation).

 The LyC energy density is used to calculate the photoionization rate per H atom

 where $c$ is the speed of light and $\sigma_{\rm pi}$ is the photoionization cross section.